The Half-Precision Data Type in Simulink

 y = half(mod(single(half(u1)), single(half(u2))))

-The half-precision data type is supported for simulation in Normal and Accelerator modes.
+The half-precision data type is supported for simulation in Normal, Accelerator, and Rapid Accelerator modes.
 The half-precision data type is also supported for SIL, PIL, and external modes.
-It is not supported for simulations in Rapid Accelerator mode.

 Half precision is supported for C/C++ code generation for